casassg/events-landing/README.md

 ## Local

-1. Clone repository to your computer with `git clone https://github.com/hackcu/events`
+1. Clone repository to your computer with `git clone https://github.com/casassg/events-landing`
 2. `cd` into your repository
 3. `gem install jekyll`
 4. `jekyll serve --watch`

 ## Deploy

-1. Activate GitHub pages for repo on master branch
-2. Push changes to master
+1. Push changes to master
-3. There's no `3`
+2. There's no `3`

 Deployment is done automatically by [GitHub pages](https://pages.github.com/).
 You don't need to do anything else than pushing to master.

+# Use for your organization

+1. Fork this repository
+2. Activate Github pages for your new repo
+3. Personalize

 # Personalization